callum-hart/mono/docs/final_draft.md

     }
 }

+Figure 1

 In this example the media queries rely on their position in the cascade to produce the expected behaviour.
 On screens larger than 1000px all 3 rule-sets will apply with the last in the cascade taking effect (the font-size of a.logo will be 18px).
+It overrides the other font-size declarations.